unicornpkg/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement through the [Tomodachi Labs Discord server's](https://discord.gg/Xs3VKNJrMb) `/moderation report` command, private message to `@tomodachi94` on Discord, email to [tomodachi94+conduct@protonmail.com](mailto:tomodachi94+conduct@protonmail.com), or Mastodon private message to [@tomodachi94@floss.social](https://floss.social/@tomodachi94)..
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the